Faxziah/chrome_ai/README.md

 ## 🎯 Overview

 AI Text Tools transforms how users interact with web content by providing instant AI-powered text analysis, summarization, translation, and intelligent highlighting.
-Built for the Google Chrome Built-in AI Challenge 2025, this extension demonstrates the power of integrating advanced AI capabilities into everyday browsing experiences.
+This extension demonstrates the power of integrating advanced AI capabilities into everyday browsing experiences.

 ## ✨ Key Features